spatie/laravel-blade-x/docs/introduction.md

 weight: 1
 ---

+# Notice

+We have abandoned this package because Laravel 7 introduced native support for Blade-X style components.

+Only use this package if you're on Laravel 6 or below.

+When upgrading to Laravel 7 you should convert your Blade X components to native Laravel Blade components

+# Introduction

 This package provides an easy way to render custom HTML components in your Blade views.

 Instead of this: